envoyproxy/envoy-mobile/docs/root/api/stats.rst

 ---------
 ``Histogram``
 ---------
-Use ``Histogram`` to track a distribution of values and see the cumulative stats like quantile data, averages, and sums.
+Use ``Histogram`` to track a distribution of values to see the cumulative stats like quantile data, averages, and sums.
+There are two different Histogram implementations exposed, `histogramTimer` to track time durations and `histogramGeneric` to track generic int values.

 **Example**::